shargyle/stat386-projects/_posts/2022-10-20-Web-Scraping-Basketball-Reference.md

 - How is player performance impacted when switching teams?
 - When is the biggest leap in player performance?
 Biggest drop?

 *What other aspects of the data do you think might be interesting to explore?
-Comment below with your suggestion.*
+Comment below with your suggestions.*